-Why Knowing Your Biggest Opportunity or Challenge Is the First Step to Valuable Performance Improvement
+Why Knowing Your Biggest Opportunity (or Challenge) is the First Step to Valuable Performance Improvement

-I don’t know what you do with your time during the day, but it certainly is not going to be spent on your biggest opportunity and challenge if you don’t know what it is.
+I don’t know what these people do with their time during the day, but it certainly is not going to be spent on their biggest opportunity or challenge if they don’t know what it is.

 A “positive deviant” micro-case study

 I am always inspired when I meet a business owner or senior executive who can actually give me an solid answer to the biggest opportunity or challenge question, and attach specific financial magnitudes attached to this answer.

 Let me give you an example why this awareness is so powerful.
 Once, at a business networking event, I spoke with a small business co-owner, someone who could answer the “biggest opportunity” question.
 The co-owner said: here are my two biggest challenges and opportunities…with dollar figures attached to both of them.

 Within minutes, we had figured out two avenues for him to pursue: